Felixburton7/Machine-Learning-Classification-with-RandomForest-AdaBoost-Neural-Network-DescisionTree/README.md

 ### Additional Notes

-- The `max_depth` and `random_state` parameters of the Decision Tree Classifier can be adjusted as needed.
+- The `max_depth` & `random_state` parameters of the Decision Tree Classifier can be adjusted as needed.
 - The multipliers for the `viewed` and `explored` features can be fine-tuned based on the specific dataset and requirements.
 - Ensure the dataset is split appropriately into training, validation, and test sets.